 The goal of this project is to identify disorders that cause disease and then treat the causes.
 The MTHFR gene provides instructions for making an enzyme called methylenetetrahydrofolate reductase.
-The enzyme plays a role in processing amino acids.
-Amino acids are the building block for proteins.
-It is necessary for methylation to occur, a metabolic process that switches genes on and off, repairs DNA, etc. Without the enzyme activity of MTHFR, methylation of folate and folic acid cannot occur properly.
+This enzyme plays a role in processing amino acids which are the building blocks for proteins.
+Without the enzyme activity of MTHFR, methylation (a metabolic process that switches genes on and off as well as repairs DNA) of folate and folic acid cannot occur properly.
 MTHFR is the first of its kind to have an FDA approved treatment.

 Approved treatments are for:

-30%-50% of us carry a mutation in the MTHFR gene, pass down from our parents.
-30% of the US population have both genes defective and 40% have one gene defective.
+30%-50% of us carry a mutation in the MTHFR gene, passed down from our parents.
+30% of the US population have two gene defects and 40% have one gene defect.
 100% are exposed to environmental toxins that affect the BPA pathway.

 Some factors that aggravate the genetic disorder:

 Most people with a mutation remain unaffected and experience very little symptoms but for some, enzyme efficiency can drop down to between 30%-70% depending on the variant of mutation.
 There are numerous genetic mutations that can hinder methylation but MTHFR mutation is very important in the enzyme development.
 Taking the necessary steps to prevent and treat the MTHFR mutation can lower risks of cardiovascular disease and vitamin B deficiencies.